 Actually, 55 percent of youth in Uganda are engaged in the agricultural sector, and Uganda is addressing youth unemployment, in part, by creating more opportunities for rural youth to become involved in agriculture.
 Currently, the youth and young people constitute about 78% of Uganda’s population

 In the midst of the COVID-19 lockdowns across the world, long-term

-confinement orders and travel restrictions has risked causing disruptions in
+confinement orders and travel restrictions have risked causing disruptions in

-agricultural production due to the unavailability of agricultural labour and
+agricultural production due to the unavailability of agricultural labor and

 the inability to get food to markets.